BlueInstruction/Experimental-CI/README.md

-# DragonDriver Experimental Repository
+# 🐉 DragonDriver Experimental Repository

 This repository is purely **experimental**.
 The content here represents my personal learning and testing of CI pipelines, driver modifications, and shader patches.
 It is **not intended for production use**, and I do **not recommend using it as a base for real projects**.

 This work helped me understand:
-- VKD3D-Proton modifications for UE5 games.
 - Turnip/Freedreno driver CI builds.
-- Shader model adjustments and experimental patches.

 If you are looking for high-performance, professionally maintained drivers, check out these repositories:
 - [AdrenoToolsDrivers](https://github.com/K11MCH1/AdrenoToolsDrivers)